erikgassler/Demo/Docs/README.md

 |Concept|Details|
 |--|--|
-[Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)|This website uses Microsoft's Blazor framework to allow UI work to be engineered using C# and .NET language and libraries.
+[Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)|This website project uses Microsoft's Blazor framework to allow UI work to be engineered using C# and .NET language and libraries.
 This code is then compiled into WebAssembly that will be run by the browser when loading the site.
 .NET 6.0|This solution utilizes .NET 6.0 runtimes for all of its projects.
 Test-Driven Development|This solution is prioritized to be developed using test-driven development with a focus on unit testing.
 Ready-To-Run, No dev files|This solution excludes the use of any files that require custom configurations from a developer after pulling the project to their local.
 All config data is expected to be loaded from environment variables.
 App is expected to be runnable immediataly after a fresh clone without any further setup needed - though some features may be disabled if configuration is missing.
+[Task Proxy](https://www.taskproxy.com/home) | This website project utilizes Task Proxy for extended developer documentation, scripts, and tools.

 ## Crypto Report Demo